HannanehCharmgar/Machine-Learning-Projects/README.md

 ## 📌 About This Repository

-This repository serves as a collection of my practical Machine Learning exercises and learning projects.
+This repository brings together my practical Machine Learning projects and exercises in one place.

-The original projects are maintained in their individual repositories, while this repository provides a central place to explore all of them.
+Each project is maintained in its own GitHub repository, and the links above provide access to the individual projects.

-I continue to expand this collection as I learn and implement new Machine Learning concepts and algorithms.
+I follow a structured [Roadmap](https://github.com/HannanehCharmgar/Roadmap) to guide my learning and implementation of Machine Learning concepts and algorithms, and I will continue to expand this collection as I progress.